Ali Turap Bülbül

-Ali Turap Bülbül (born 25 January 2005) is a Turkish professional footballer who plays as a right-back for Süper Lig club Galatasaray.
+Ali Turap Bülbül (born 25 January 2005) is a Turkish professional footballer who plays as a right-back for TFF 1.
+Lig club Ümraniyespor on loan from Galatasaray.

 Club career

 Galatasaray

 Born in Düzce, Bülbül joined the academy of Galatasaray in 2016.
 Having progressed through the youth ranks, he was taken on the team's pre-season tour of Austria in 2022, featuring in a number of friendlies.

 Ümraniyespor (loan)

-On September 13, 2024, it was announced that he was loaned to Ümraniyespor until the end of the 2024–25 season.
+On 13 September 2024, it was announced that he was loaned to Ümraniyespor until the end of the 2024–25 season.

 International career

 Bülbül has represented Turkey at youth international level.